 Characterising and measurement of retroreflecting material

-Mainly the retroreflective material is characterised by two units – the coefficient of retroreflection (RA) and the colour (CIE 1931)
+Mainly the retroreflective material is characterised by two properties – the coefficient of retroreflection (RA) and the colour (CIE 1931)

 Coefficient of Retroreflection

 Performance values for retroreflective sheeting are an expression of the efficiency of that material to retroreflect the light at a particular “geometry”; i.e., at one set of observation and entrance angles.
 (One “geometry” often used in specifications is 0.2 degrees observation angle and 5, 30 and 40 degrees entrance angle.)
 The number given tells how much light is retroreflected at that “geometry” for a given unit of light falling on a given area of the material.
 Technically, it is termed the “Coefficient of Retroreflection,” designated by the symbol RA .
 (Here we’ll sometimes refer to it as the “retroreflectivity value” or simply, “retroreflectivity”).